neuronsimulator/nrn/programming/system.rst

         ``h.unix_mac_pc()``

     Description:
-        Return 1 if unix, 2 if mac, 3 if mswin, or 4 if mac osx darwin is the operating system.
+        Return 1 if unix, 2 if (an older) mac, 3 if mswin, or 4 if mac osx darwin is the operating system.
 This
         is useful when deciding if a machine specific function can be called or a dll can be loaded.